-These present characteristics similar to those of the First Region.
+These present characteristics are similar to those of the First Region.
 Thus, in the altiplanic plains are the vicuna, guanaco, fox chilla, culpeo fox and the vizcacha, and birds such as the ñandu and the partridge of the puna.
-Close to the bodies of water are birds such as: James flamingo, Chilean flamingo, Andean flamingo or parina, Andean gull, Plover plover, Juarjual duck and the harrier.
+Close to the bodies of water are birds such as James flamingo, Chilean flamingo, Andean flamingo or parina, Andean gull, Plover plover, Juarjual duck, and the harrier.

 However, San Pedro de Atacama is one of the places in Chile that receives the most tourists, both national and international.
 It is a small town that has Licancabur volcano in the background and where a great tourist infrastructure has been built.
 From here you can access the beautiful landscape of the Valley of the Moon and the spectacle of the Tatio geysers.

 San Pedro is also the archaeological capital of Chile since it has the Padre Le Paige Archaeological Museum, which contains a collection of some 400,000 pieces related to the Atacama culture.
 In the same area is the Salar de Atacama, the largest in our country, around which are typical Andean villages